void-linux/void-packages/README.md

 and `common/cross-profiles` respectively.
 Ideally those settings are good enough by default, and there's no need to set your own unless you know what you are doing.

-### Virtual packages

-The `etc/defaults.virtual` file contains the default replacements for virtual packages, used as dependencies in the source packages tree.

-If you want to customize those replacements, copy `etc/defaults.virtual` to `etc/virtual` and edit it accordingly to your needs.

 ### Directory hierarchy

 The following directory hierarchy is used with a default configuration file: